haysberg/index/Index_1.md

 The course will teach you about the basics of using Linux.
 The commands used in the course are the same that you will use in Linux Mint so don't be afraid if you don't run Ubuntu.

-You will also learn C++ on Linux which is a very big plus.

 **Make sure to take your time** because a lot of what we will do later will be based on concepts learnt here.
 You don't have to rush anything as this represents a lot of work for someone just starting.

 Keep in mind that this first Index will take you probably several weeks or even months to understand completely.
 This is perfectly normal so don't give up !
 If you survive the Index One the next ones will be way easier.